 When is Navratri 2025?

-In 2025, the Sharad Navratri will be celebrated from September 22 (Monday) to October 1 (Wednesday).
 The tenth day, October 2 (Thursday), is observed as Vijayadashami / Dussehra, marking the triumph of good over evil.

 Each of the nine days of Navratri is dedicated to one form of Goddess Durga, known as the Navadurga, and every day also carries a symbolic colour.
 Devotees often dress according to the day’s colour and perform rituals for the corresponding goddess form, making the festival both spiritual and vibrant.